 A Deloitte report indicates that smart hospital technologies can reduce operational costs by up to 30%, driven by the efficiencies introduced by edge computing and IoT integrations.

 Medical equipment is critical to healthcare operations, and any downtime can have severe repercussions.
 Edge Computing facilitates predictive maintenance by continuously monitoring the performance of medical devices and predicting potential failures before they occur.
 By analyzing data from equipment sensors in real time, edge computing can identify patterns that indicate wear and tear or impending malfunctions.
+This proactive approach ensures that maintenance can be scheduled before equipment failures occur, thereby minimizing disruptions to patient care.
+Predictive maintenance strategies can lead to significant cost savings and increased availability of equipment.

 Precision medicine relies on the analysis of large genomic datasets to develop personalized treatment plans tailored to an individual’s genetic makeup.
 Edge computing facilitates the processing of these extensive datasets closer to their source, significantly speeding up the analysis process.
 This rapid processing is crucial for developing targeted therapies that address the specific genetic variations of patients, leading to more effective and individualized treatments.